vmware-labs/node-replicated-kernel/doc/src/Overview.md

 Our technique (called [node-replication](./architecture/NodeReplication.md)) bears resemblance to state machine replication in distributed systems, and lifts our single-threaded data-structures into linearizable, concurrent structures.
-Our OSDI'21 paper has more details in what scenarios this approach can heavily outperforms the scalability of traditional lock-based or lock-free data-structures.
+Our OSDI'21 paper has more details on scenarios where this approach can heavily outperform the scalability of traditional lock-based or lock-free data-structures.

 <figure>